 ZenWiFi XD6 (vs XT8): A smaller yet equally robust mesh solution

-You can’t look at the ZenWiFi XD6 without think of the XT8 — that is if you have seen the latter.
-The two look the same despite the fact the XD6 is just about two-third of the physical size.
+You can’t look at the ZenWiFi XD6 without thinking of the XT8 — that is if you have seen the latter.
+The two look the same despite the fact the XD6 is just about two-thirds of the physical size.

 The XD6 also comes in a 2-pack of two identical routers.
 On the back, it has the same amount of ports as the XT8 but now without a USB port.
 Also, its WAN port is not a Multi-Gig — this is a pure Gigabit Wi-Fi 6 router.